Telephone: 0117 964 7181 Email Us

 Home Learning:

-It is really important that children spend some time at home each week consolidating their learning at school and it is helpful if they have a quiet space to do so.
+It is really important that children spend some time at home each week consolidating their learning from school and it is helpful if they have a quiet space to do so.
 You can find a copy of our Home Learning Expectation on the policies section of our website.
-In our class the expectation is:
+In our class, the expectation is:

 • Daily reading (most important homework).